+This table shows indicative Net Annual Values to be applied at turnover and throughput thresholds.

-The Net Annual Value to be applied should be interpolated between the turnover thresholds and the throughput thresholds on a straight-line basis, and the total Net Annual Value of the shop should not exceed £110,000 RV.
+Interpolation varies according to the turnover and throughput adopted.
+The total Net Annual Value of the shop element should not exceed £115,500.

 Shop turnovers should not include monies received from National Lottery sales and Paypoint/Payzone facilities which are valued separately.